section-engineering-education/engineering-education/articles/consuming-co-operative-bank-api-using-nodejs/index.md

 Since it will be treated as a middleware, there is no need to implement its respective route.

 ### Sending funds to Mpesa
-From your co-operative bank account, you can send funds directly to [Mpesa](https://www.safaricom.co.ke/personal/m-pesa).
-This tutorial uses a simulation since we are in a sandbox environment.
-However, the concept is the same in production.
+From your Co-operative bank account, you can send funds directly to [Mpesa](https://www.safaricom.co.ke/personal/m-pesa).

+This tutorial will use a simulation since we are in a sandbox environment.
+However, the concept would be the same in production.

-Follow the following steps to implement the functionality:
+Follow these steps to implement the functionality:

 - From your [dashboard page](https://developer.co-opbank.co.ke:9443/store/), click on [sendToMpesa listing](https://developer.co-opbank.co.ke:9443/store/apis/info?name=SendToM-Pesa&version=1.0.0&provider=admin).